 Boys begin at the lowest rung of our level system.
 For the first months, physical training, a packed schedule, attention to cleanliness and chores give them structure and establish order in their lives.
 They begin to stop struggling against authority and begin to gain confidence by mastering challenges that are constructive instead of their previously destructive activities.
 Over time, they promote to higher levels, acquiring privileges and responsibilities along the way.
 The highest level student is able to do off-campus sports, outreaches, and travel.

 Classes run year-round as students work at their own pace through top-notch curriculum and certified teachers.
 Most boys who were failing or falling behind not only catch up but get ahead.
 We meet all qualifications by the State of Florida for high school graduation, and students earn diplomas at the completion of our academic program.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

-Spiritual life forms a large part of life at Gateway Boys Academy.
+Spiritual life is an important element of Gateway Boys Academy.
 We offer to every cadet a relationship with Christ and strive to maintain a Godly atmosphere conducive to Christian growth.
-Young men attend group Bible studies, go to chapel twice weekly, and spend time with a counselor to discuss individually assigned Bible studies meant to build character.
+Young men attend group sessions, go to chapel twice weekly, and spend time with a counselor to discuss individually assigned sessions meant to build character.

 A Concentration on Family Relationships

 At Gateway Boys Academy, we give attention to family restoration.
 After four months of enrollment for the cadet, parents begin attending weekend conferences to learn about boundaries, strong marriages, and positive parenting.